RaphaelHardFork/locklift-project/docs.md

 everdev network giver testnetName 0:ab55eab6a... -s testnet_signer
 ```

-Try your giver by deploying `helloWorld` (from local quick start guide).
+Try your giver by deploying `helloWorld` (as in local quick start guide), so:

+- get the address
+- topup it
+- deploy it

 ```zsh
 everdev contract info helloWorld